Jbachtiger/ci-pp5-gamer-verse/README.md

 <a href="https://www.freepik.com/free-vector/oops-404-error-with-broken-robot-concept-illustration_8030430.htm#query=404&position=3&from_view=search">Image by storyset</a> on Freepik

 ### Resources
-- The Code Institute Moments Walkthrough - this walkthrough was used as a step-by-step guide to create the foundations of the project which was then built upon to make my own.
-I have clearly credited all code throughout the project with docstrings
+- The Code Institute Moments Walkthrough - this walkthrough was used as a step-by-step guide to creating the foundations of the project which was then built upon to make my own.
+I have credited all code throughout the project with docstrings
-- Tutor Support - I intereacted with numerous people on the tutor support team to help me debug my code
+- Tutor Support - I interacted with numerous people on the tutor support team to help me debug my code
-- [Stack Overflow](https://stackoverflow.com/) - was used to help reinforce understanding and problem solve
+- [Stack Overflow](https://stackoverflow.com/) - was used to help reinforce understanding and problem solving
 - [React Documentation](https://reactjs.org/) - used to improve understanding of concepts
-- [React Bootstrap](https://react-bootstrap-v4.netlify.app/components/dropdowns/#custom-dropdown-components)- used to help with styling of project
+- [React Bootstrap](https://react-bootstrap-v4.netlify.app/components/dropdowns/#custom-dropdown-components)- used to help with the styling of the project

 ### Acknowledgements
 - My partner for her patience and continuing support